stuntrally/stuntrally3/docs/EditorExportRoR.md

 Creates .odef file for each .mesh inside RoR mods path, in subdirs:
 objects, objects2, objectsC, objects0, obstacles,	trees, trees2, trees-old, rocks, rockshex

+### Details

+When making packs, from SR data

+renamed:
+- all grass* to sr-grass*
+- palm.mesh to palm11.mesh and set material inside to Plm1
+- palm2.mesh to palm22.mesh

+not including any:
+- dynamic objects (all having .bullet file near)
+- obstacle* hexrock* hexcave* anomaly*
+- tree_dead* post_apo_building* etc from sceneries not in RoR